You will be asked about your symptoms and how you hurt your wrist. An exam of your wrist will be done.

 - A cast—A cast may be needed for 2-3 weeks in cases of severe sprain.

-- Rehabilitation exercises—Exercises to restore flexibility, range of motion, and strength in the wrist may be advised by a doctor or physical therapist.
+- Rehabilitation exercises—Exercises to strengthen muscles and range of motion may be advised by a doctor or physical therapist.

-- Surgery—Surgery is rarely needed to repair a wrist sprain.
-However, surgery may be needed to repair a ligament that is torn completely, or if there is an associated fracture .
+- Surgery—Surgery is rarely needed.
+However, it may be needed to repair a ligament that is torn completely.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.